 3rd party cookies

 These cookies are not necessarily required to use the website, and we ask for your consent in the window at the bottom of the website before placing them.
 Third-party cookies are downloaded by the visitor’s browser when viewing the website, not from the (sub) domain of the Company, but from the domain of a third party (typically an advertising agency or Facebook), given that the website partly consists of such Third-party modules.
 Third-party cookies are returned to the third party when a visitor views one of their advertisements or visits their website, for example.
-The cookie warning window will remain available with a small icon even after consent, through which you can withdraw your consent at any time.
+Visitors can delete cookies anytime on their own device.

 The Company has no control over Third-party cookies, therefore visitors are kindly requested to review the information about these third-party cookies (Third-party cookies):